HaxeFoundation/nekovm.org/www/pages/lua.md

 ```

 The difference with Lua is that Neko has value pointers, so no copying is needed when passing values into the program.
-This actually means that Neko is more efficient, with the only drawback being for the `float` type as we will see below.
+This actually means that Neko is more efficient, with the only drawback being the `float` type as we will see below.

 Neko has an additional 31-bit integer type which is the only non-pointer value.
 Integers are differentiated from other values by having their last bit set to `1` while other pointers are guaranteed to be multiple of 2 (for memory-alignment purposes).
 That has an overhead compared to Lua since when accessing the `type` of a value, Neko needs to check if the pointer is odd or even first.
 In the first case it's an integer, in the second case it's a value and the type is stored in the first integer.

 Let's make a type-by-type runtime structure comparison :

 - `null` : similar in both Lua and Neko, since there is only one instance shared by all the code.
-Comparison can be done by physical-equality.
+The comparison can be done by physical-equality.
 - `bool` : Neko has two unique instances: `true` and `false`, so no allocation is performed for these two and comparisons can be made physically.
 Lua does not have allocation for these values also, but copying occurs.
 - `float` : copying values in Lua means that the `float` type is not allocated by the GC.
 This is not the case with Neko where the only *unboxed* type is `int`.
 This is not something that can be changed easily since it's the result of Lua's design of copying value-structures instead of passing value-pointers.
 - `string` : Neko allocates a block of `sizeof(int) + number_of_chars` for each string.
 Lua allocates a similar block with the GC header, length, and a precomputed hash value for each string.